wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 As we discussed earlier, the execution continues if above is true, meaning the row is still available.
 It’s important to note that, because of these blocking statements, many computations will be blocked, but some won’t.
 To find valid solutions to the puzzle, we’ll make use of the assertion claim.
 More on this in a bit.

 After checking the row, we similarly check and block the placement if a queen has already been placed in the same column.

-We also block the cell if it lies on an adjacent diagonal to an existing queen.
+For the adjacency constraint, before placing a queen we check the immediate diagonal neighbors—upper-left, upper-right, lower-left, and lower-right.
+If any of those cells already contains a queen, the move is blocked.
+Essentially: we check the four diagonal neighbors around the cell.
+If any already has a queen, we block the move.

 Once a valid cell is found, we mark the row and column as occupied and we store the queen’s position in the result array: